 At 106 Group, we frame our work around People, Place, and Time.
 As professionals who have spent our careers uncovering, interpreting, and documenting culture, we are witnessing what we believe is an unprecedented time in our history.
 Over the coming weeks, we will document how this national discussion is being reflected in what we are seeing in the streets of our own communities of Minneapolis and Saint Paul, Minnesota.
 We are eager to be a part of our community’s reemergence from the past weeks and to understand its potential cultural meanings for our future.

-Photos Courtesy of Jackson Rudquist, Matt Schillerberg, and Scot Nortrom.
+All photos provided by Jackson Rudquist, Matt Schillerberg, and Scot Nortrom